networktocode/flowtracker/README.md

 sudo python setup.py install
 ```

+Both methods install an executable on the host's system path so that the script can be executed by simply typing ``flowtracker`` from the command prompt.

 # Usage

 ## Script arguments

 The arguments given to the script supply information about the flow to track, and the Nexus switches to contact.
 All arguments can be supplied either via command line flags, or by interactive prompt to the user.
 If an argument isn't supplied by a flag, the user will be prompted for that argument.
 A special flag `-h` or `--help` prints a description about each of the other arguments and how to use them as command line flags.
-Below is the output from running ``flowtracker.py -h``.
+Below is the output from running ``flowtracker -h``.
 ```
-usage: flowtracker.py [-h] [--src SRC] [--dest DEST] [--proto PROTO]
+usage: flowtracker  [-h] [--src SRC] [--dest DEST] [--proto PROTO]
                     [--target TARGET] [--user USER] [--pwd PWD]
                     [--src_port SRC_PORT] [--dest_port DEST_PORT]
                     [--vrf VRF] [--mode {interactive,auto}] [--use_mgmt]

 optional arguments:
   -h, --help            show this help message and exit